dgraph-io/cloud-docs/content/predicate-mapping.md

   parent = "cloud"
 +++

 Dgraph allows type and edge names that aren't valid in GraphQL, so, often, you'll need to expose valid GraphQL names.
-Dgraph admits special characters and even different languages ([see here](https://dgraph.io/docs/query-language/#predicate-name-rules)), while the GraphQL Spec requires that type and field (predicate) names are generated from `/[_A-Za-z][_0-9A-Za-z]*/`.
+Dgraph admits special characters and even different languages ([see Predicate Name Rules](https://dgraph.io/docs/query-language/#predicate-name-rules)), while the GraphQL Spec requires that type and field (predicate) names are generated from `/[_A-Za-z][_0-9A-Za-z]*/`.

 ## Mapping GraphQL to a Dgraph schema